Inside: Just in time for Thanksgiving, learn how to use Gratitude Stones to cultivate a sense of gratitude in kids.

 2. Calm Down Strong Feelings

-Thinking and talking about the good things in our life can calm down angry or sad feelings.
+Thinking and talking about the good things in our life can calm down angry or sad feelings and build resiliency.
 Teach your child how to hold the stone in their hands and list everything they feel thankful for.

 3. As a Bedtime Ritual